 Undergraduate students: must be a full-time enrolled student, GPA 2.0 or above

 Graduate students: must be enrolled in at least one course, GPA 3.0 or above

 Non-degree students: must be a full-time enrolled student

-Check the Work Study Categories table for additional eligibility criteria depending on the position you are applying for.
+Check the Work Study categories table for additional eligibility criteria depending on the position’s category.

-Work Study hours can be flexible and can accommodate your weekly class schedule, as arranged in agreement with your supervisor.
-There is a maximum number of hours that a student is allowed to complete per semester as follows:
+Work Study hours are determined each semester in accordance with the student's class schedule.
+Students typically work 8-10 hours per week.
+There is a maximum number of Work Study hours that a student is allowed to complete per semester as follows: